 3152 Brighton 6th Street

-Just a couple of blocks down from the chaos that is Coney Island (which is absolutely worth the crowds and long lines at concessions and garbage bags stuck to your kids on the beach) is Brighton Beach.
+Just a couple of blocks down from the chaos that is Coney Island is Brighton Beach.
 Otherwise known as Little Odessa, Brighton will have you feeling like you've been launched back in time a few generations—and catapulted a few thousand miles East to Russia.
 Tatiana is a large and very delicious Russian restaurant right on the boardwalk.
-There are all kinds of people who stumble upon the joint so you won't feel out of place and the waitresses will chat up your kids (who will be busy with the eye candy that is Brighton Beach).
-Try the sweet cheese varenyky (dumplings), or a cherry blintz smothered in sour cream.
+There are all kinds of people who stumble upon the joint so you won't feel out of place, and the waitresses will chat up your kids (who will be busy with the eye candy that is Brighton Beach).
+Try the sweet cheese varenyky (dumplings) or a cherry blintz smothered in sour cream.
 Enjoy the scene, including the vast, far less crowded ocean right in front of you while you dine.

 Pier 76 – St. George, Staten Island

 Two words: pizza and craft beer!
 This joint has an outdoor patio with waterfront views that feel so close to Manhattan you can practically touch it.
 Wash down delicious thin-crust pizza with cold frothy beer or root beer (there are plenty of other non-alcoholic beverage options, too).
 The menu also includes authentic Italian dishes and sandwiches, as well as kid-friendly spaghetti, mac and cheese, chicken fingers, mozzarella sticks, sweet potato fries, and more.

 This article was originally posted in 2019 and is updated annually.